JhonatanBarboza/kobrapy/docs/conventions.md

 wish.

-By submitting your contribution, you agree it will be available under the same license as KobraPy (GNU GPL v3 or later).
+By submitting your contribution, you agree it will be available under the same license as <Name> (GNU GPL v3 or later).

 Branch Naming
 ------------------------------

 When applicable, use the following conventions for commit messages and branch names:

 **Permanent Branches**